csirac2/snazzer/doc/snazzer-receive.md

 - Disable interactive shells/logins

-    Don't give the **snazzer-receive** user the option of running arbitrary commands remotely.
-Set the shell to `/bin/false` or equivalent.
-Disable the password.
+    Reduce opportunities for the **snazzer-receive** user to run arbitrary commands;
+    remove the account password.
 NOTE: this doesn't stop ssh remote commands.
     TODO: link to a guide on this

 - Log remote ssh commands

     Most distros do zero logging of remote ssh commands.
 Logging such commands may be your only way to spot abuse of the **snazzer-receive** account.
+The `snazzer-send-wrapper` uses `logger -p user.info [cmd]` to log commands on remote hosts which are invoking `btrfs send`.
     TODO: link to a guide on this

 # BUGS AND LIMITATIONS